rhysd/vim.wasm/README.md

   - If inputting something does not change anything, please try to click somewhere in the page.
 Vim may have lost the focus.
   - You can try vimtutor by `:e tutor`.
+  - Vim exits on `:quit`, but the command does not close a browser tab.
+Please close it manually :)

 The goal of this project is running Vim editor on browser by compiling Vim C sources into WebAssembly.